ifernandolopez/multimodal_mortality_covid/CONFIGURE.md

 ## 8. Run examples

-Before running any script, make sure the virtual environment .venv is activated:
+Make sure .venv is still active.
+If not, activate it again with:

 ```bash
 source .venv/bin/activate